sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 For all this tweaks to take effect, I had to iterate the original data set several times to augment significantly the training data.
 The original data contained around 8000 lines in the CSV log file, i.e. 8000 frames.
 That is 24000 images if you consider side cameras.
 I decided to run over the log file 8 times, taking only one image per line and applying these random tweaks, thus generating a total of 8*8000=64000 different images.

+In the next figures, we can see some examples of this artificially generated images for the center camera first:

+![Artificially generated images][generated_img_C]

+and for the right camera next:

+![Artificially generated images][generated_img_R]